-The restaurant has refused to serve Negroes in its

-The District Court found that since July 2, 1964, it has been operating in violation of the Act, and that if it were required to serve Negroes it would lose a substantial amount of business.
+that a substantial portion of the food served in the restaurant had moved in interstate commerce.
+The restaurant has refused to serve Negroes in its dining accommodations since its original opening in 1927, and since July 2, 1964, it has been operating in violation of the Act.
+The court below concluded that if it were required to serve Negroes it would lose a substantial amount of business.

 On the merits, the District Court held that the Act could not be applied under the Fourteenth Amendment because it was conceded that the State of Alabama was not involved in the refusal of the restaurant to serve Negroes.
-It was also admitted that the Thirteenth Amendment was neither authority neither for validating nor for invalidating the Actor A sto the Commerce Clause, the Court found that it was "an express grant of power to Congress to regulate interstate commerce, which consists of the movement of persons, goods or information from one Ic State to another"; and it found that the Clause was also a grant of power "to regulate intrastate activities, but only to the extent that action on its part is necessary or appropriate to the effective execution of its expressly granted power to regulate interstate commerce.
+It was also admitted that the Thirteenth Amendment was authority neither for validating nor for invalidating the Act.
+As to the Commerce Clause, the court found that it was "an express grant of power to Congress to regulate interstate commerce, which consists of the movement of persons, goods or information from one state to another"; and it found that the clause was also a grant of power "to regulate intrastate activities, but only to the extent that action on its part is necessary or appropriate to the effective execution of its expressly granted power to regulate interstate commerce."
 There must be, it said, a close and substantial relation between local activities and interstate commerce which requires control of the former in the protection of the latter.
-The court concluded, however, that the Congress, rather than finding facts sufficient to meet this rule, legislated a conclusive presumption that restaurant affect interstate commerce, if it serves or offers to serve interstate travelers or a substantial portion of the food which it serves had moved in commerce.

-This, the court held, It could not do because there was no demonstrable connection between food purchased in interstate commerce and sold in a restaurant and the conclusion of Congress that discrimination in XXXX restaurant would affect that commerce.
+The court concluded, however, that the Congress, rather than finding facts sufficient to meet this rule, had legislated a conclusive presumption that a restaurant affects interstate commerce if it serves or offers to serve interstate travelers or if a substantial portion of the food which it serves has moved in commerce.
+This, the court held, it could not do because there was no demonstrable connection between food purchased in interstate commerce and sold in a restaurant and the conclusion of Congress that discrimination in the restaurant would affect that commerce.